razach/CarKeep/docs/DEVELOPMENT.md

     Note: Service separation, auth, and Docker-based multi-service setup are deferred.
 See Sections 6–7 for a future path.

+### 5.3.
+Deployment Decision (Render.com, Two Services)

+We will deploy two Render services (Option B):

+- Frontend (Flask + Jinja) at https://<frontend>.onrender.com
+- API (Flask) at https://<api>.onrender.com with the API blueprint under `/api`

+Implications for UI work:

+- Frontend calls the API server-side via `API_BASE_URL=https://<api>.onrender.com/api`.
+- Browser should not call the API directly; htmx interactions should target Frontend routes that render or swap HTML.
+- API must enable CORS for the Frontend origin (see `run_api.py`).
+- Always use HTTPS URLs to avoid mixed content.

+See `docs/DEPLOYMENT.md` for concrete steps and env vars.

 ## 6. Service Separation & Deployment Architecture

 Status: Deferred — we are keeping a single Flask app with server-rendered pages and an internal API under `/api`.
 The following outlines a future option if we choose to decouple later.